kj96/kj96/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on microservices
-- 🌱 Currently learning ML
+- 🌱 Currently learning RL
 - 👯 Looking to collaborate on APP dev
 - 🤔 Looking for help with UI dev
 - 💬 Ask me about anything